-The below discussion and analysis is for the reviewed financials for the six months ended June 30, 2021 compared to the reviewed financials for the six months ended June 30, 2020 of the Pre- IPO Group (Genius Group Ltd, Genius U Ltd, Entrepreneurs Institute, and Entrepreneur Resorts).
+The below discussion and analysis is for the reviewed financials for the six months ended June 30, 2021, compared to the reviewed financials for the six months ended June 30, 2020 of the Pre- IPO Group (Genius Group Ltd, GeniusU Ltd, Entrepreneurs Institute, and Entrepreneur Resorts).

-Discussion and analysis is also included for the pro forma financials for Genius Group for the six months ended June 30, 2021, including the consolidated reviewed financials for the Pre-IPO Group, and the financials of the IPO Acquisitions (including the reviewed financials of University of Antelope Valley, and the unaudited financials of Education Angels, E-Square and Property Investors Network).
-Inclusion of the IPO Acquisitions is predicated on successful acquisition of IPO Acquisitions.
+Discussion and analysis are also included for the pro forma financials for Genius Group for the six months ended June 30, 2021, including the consolidated reviewed financials for the Pre-IPO Group, and the financials of the IPO Acquisitions (including the reviewed financials of University of Antelope Valley and Property Investors Network, and the unaudited financials of Education Angels and E-Square).
+Inclusion of the IPO Acquisitions is predicated on successful acquisition of the IPO Acquisitions.